diblasifrancisco/army_game/readme.md

 ## How it works

-The repo has an script `python game.py` that randomly takes 2 armies, once a couple or trainings and transformation, they fight, the one that have more points wins.
+The repo has an script `python game.py` that randomly takes 2 armies, after running a couple or trainings and transformations, they fight, the one that have more points wins.

 ## Considerations